Steve Biko: Response and investigation

 News of Biko's death spread quickly across the world, and became symbolic of the abuses of the apartheid system.
 His death attracted more global attention than he had ever attained during his lifetime.
 Protest meetings were held in several cities; many were shocked that the security authorities would kill such a prominent dissident leader.
 Biko's Anglican funeral service, held on 25 September 1977 at King William's Town's Victoria Stadium, took five hours and was attended by around 20,000 people.
 The vast majority were black, but a few hundred whites also attended, including Biko's friends, such as Russell and Woods, and prominent progressive figures like Helen Suzman, Alex Boraine, and Zach de Beer.
 Foreign diplomats from thirteen nations were present, as was an Anglican delegation headed by Bishop Desmond Tutu.
 The event was later described as "the first mass political funeral in the country".
-Biko's coffin had been decorated with the motifs of a clenched black fist, the African continent, and the statement "One Azania, One Nation"; Azania was the name that many activists wanted South Africa to adopt post-apartheid.
+Biko's coffin had been decorated with the motifs of a clenched black fist, the African continent, and the statement "One Azania, One Nation"; Azania was the name that many activists wanted South Africa to adopt after apartheid.
 Biko was buried in the cemetery at Ginsberg.
 Two BCM-affiliated artists, Dikobé Ben Martins and Robin Holmes, produced a T-shirt marking the event; the design was banned the following year.
 Martins also created a commemorative poster for the funeral, the first in a tradition of funeral posters that proved popular throughout the 1980s.

 Speaking publicly about Biko's death, the country's police minister Jimmy Kruger initially implied that it had been the result of a hunger strike, a statement he later denied.
 His account was challenged by some of Biko's friends, including Woods, who said that Biko had told them that he would never kill himself in prison.
 Publicly, he stated that Biko had been plotting violence, a claim repeated in the pro-government press.
 South Africa's attorney general initially stated that no one would be prosecuted for Biko's death.
 Two weeks after the funeral, the government banned all Black Consciousness organisations, including the BCP, which had its assets seized.

 Both domestic and international pressure called for a public inquest to be held, to which the government agreed.
 It began in Pretoria's Old Synagogue courthouse in November 1977, and lasted for three weeks.
 Both the running of the inquest and the quality of evidence submitted came in for extensive criticism.
 An observer from the Lawyers' Committee for Civil Rights Under Law stated that the affidavit's statements were "sometimes redundant, sometimes inconsistent, frequently ambiguous"; David Napley described the police investigation of the incident as "perfunctory in the extreme".
 The security forces alleged that Biko had acted aggressively and had sustained his injuries in a scuffle, in which he had banged his head against the cell wall.
 The presiding magistrate accepted the security forces' account of events and refused to prosecute any of those involved.